tdwg/infrastructure/README.md

-# TDWG website
+# TDWG infrastructure

-This repository is used for tracking [tasks and issues](https://github.com/tdwg/tdwg.org/issues) related to the TDWG website.
+This repository is used for tracking [tasks and issues](https://github.com/tdwg/tdwg.org/issues) related to the TDWG infrastructure: http://www.tdwg.org, http://rs.tdwg.org, etc.